Why use a Cluster?

 [yourUsername@borah-login ~]$ sinfo -n cpu101 -o "%n %c %m"

-Compare your laptop’s number of processors and memory with the numbers you see on the cluster login node and compute node.
+Compare your laptop’s number of processors and memory with the numbers you see on the cluster compute node.
 What implications do you think the differences might have on running your research work on the different systems and nodes?

 Solution